Monday, June 15, 2015

 Andy grilled hamburgers and hotdogs and invited his friends over for supper.

-Their friends attended the church where he preached and they were discussing some of the problems they were having at the church.
+Their friends attended the church where he preached, and they discussed some of the problems they were having there.

-When the company left Andy and Charity rode to Tallahassee to Sam's Club to purchase a new mattress for their bed.
+When the company left, Andy and Charity rode to Tallahassee and Sam's Club to purchase a new mattress for their bed.

 The grandkids and I watched the movie Ella Enchanted.